Grey import vehicle: Response of market demand

-1988: Crackdown
+1988: Motor Vehicle Safety Compliance Act

 The grey market was successful enough that it ate significantly into the business of Mercedes-Benz in North America and their dealers.
 The corporation launched a successful multi-million-dollar congressional lobbying effort to stop private importation of vehicles not officially intended for the U.S. An organisation called AICA (Automotive Importers Compliance Association) was formed by importers in California, Florida, New York, Texas, and elsewhere to counter some of these actions by Mercedes lobbyists, but the Motor Vehicle Safety Compliance Act was passed in 1988, effectively ending private import of grey-market vehicles to the United States.
 There have been allegations of improper lobbying, but the issue has never been raised in court.

 As a result of being practically banned, the grey market declined from 66,900 vehicles in 1985 to 300 vehicles in 1995.
 It is no longer possible to import a non-U.S. vehicle into the United States as a personal import, with four exceptions, none of which permits Americans to buy recent vehicles not officially available in the United States.

-Registered Importer
+Registered importer

 After 1988, a vehicle not originally built to U.S. specifications can, under certain, very limited circumstances be imported through a registered importer or independent commercial importer, who modifies the vehicle to comply with US equipment and safety regulations and then certifies it as compliant, at enormous expense.
 In practice, this avenue is nearly impossible, even for an extremely wealthy individual.
 Those who import nonconforming motor vehicles sometimes bring in more than one car at a time to spread the substantial cost of the necessary destructive testing, modification, and safety certification.
 Destructive crash testing is required if the vehicle is substantially similar to a model sold in the U.S.